digitalRM/digitalRM/README.md

   -  👋  Hey, I’m **@digitalRM** or **Ruslan Mukhamedvaleev**.

-  -  👀  I’m interested in learning more about coding, machine learning, UI, UX, and full-stack development!
+  -  👀  I’m a designer and developer working on research across and in between fields (HCI, digital humanities, and speech technology).

 ---
 ```py